Production of the James Bond films: No Time to Die (2021)

 No Time to Die, the twenty-fifth film in the Eon series, entered development in early 2016.
-Sony Pictures' contract to co-produce the series with MGM and Eon expired with the release of Spectre and the distribution rights to theatrically release the upcoming film were up for negotiation, until Eon and MGM reached the new partnership with Universal Pictures.
-As part of the agreement, Universal will handle the international and home video distribution for the film, while MGM retains the theatrical, digital, and television rights in the United States.
-The film will be theatrically distributed by United Artists Releasing, the joint venture between MGM and Annapurna Pictures, marking the first Bond film to be affiliated with the United Artists brand since 1997's Tomorrow Never Dies.
+Sony Pictures' contract to co-produce the series with MGM and Eon expired with the release of Spectre and the distribution rights to theatrically release the upcoming film were up for negotiation, until MGM announced a new international distribution agreement with Universal Pictures in May 2018.
+As part of the agreement, Universal handled the international and home video distribution for the film, while MGM retains the theatrical, digital, and television rights in the United States.
+The film was theatrically distributed by United Artists Releasing, the former joint venture between MGM and Annapurna Pictures.

 In March 2017 Purvis and Wade were hired as co-screenwriters; that August, Craig was announced to be reprising his role as Bond.
 In March 2018 Danny Boyle signed on as director, for an original story co-written with John Hodge.
 That August, Boyle stepped down as director and co-writer because of creative differences; Hodge later left the project for similar reasons.
 By November, Paul Haggis had completed a rewrite of Purvis and Wade's draft of the script.
 In February 2019, it was confirmed that Scott Z. Burns was hired to rewrite an overhaul of the script.

 In the search for a new director, the studio was reportedly considering Christopher McQuarrie, Jean-Marc Vallée, Edgar Wright, David Mackenzie, S. J. Clarkson, Bart Layton, and Yann Demange.
 But in September 2018, Cary Joji Fukunaga was announced as the film's director, the first American director of the Eon series.

 Production was initially scheduled to begin on 3 December 2018 with a 25 October 2019 release date.
 However, production finally began in late March 2019 in Nittedal, Norway with its release date set for November 2019.
 It was originally set to release on 8 April 2020, but was eventually pushed back to 30 September 2021 due to the COVID-19 pandemic.

 A report on the launch of the film on 25 April 2019 stated that Rami Malek had joined the cast as the villain.
 By that time, Daniel Craig had made it clear that this would be his final role as Bond.
 This film will begin with Bond no longer on active service and living in Jamaica, until Leiter requests his assistance in rescuing a kidnapped scientist.
 The final script was written by Purvis and Wade with the involvement of Scott Z. Burns and Phoebe Waller-Bridge.
 Parts of the film were to be undertaken in Jamaica, where much of the cast was present for the official announcement for Bond 25; other planned shooting locations included Matera, Italy, Norway and London, with interiors to be shot at Pinewood Studios.